gojandrooo/DSE-Capstone/notebooks/02_data_prep/README.md

 # Data preparation notebooks

-This directory contains the following notebooks for data preparation, which should be executed in that order:
+This directory contains the following notebooks for data preparation, which should be executed in-order:

 01. `01_add_site_ids.ipynb`: Retrieves Staley data and adds site IDs.
 The result is stored in the Parquet file `staley16_debrisflow.parquet`.